AlexandriaDAO/core/scripts/whitepaper.md

 ### LBRY Token

-LBRY's supply is entirely managed by the "icp_swap" canister.
-To mint LBRY, users send 1 ICP to the canister, and get 1,000 newly minted LBRY to their main wallet.
+LBRY's supply is entirely managed by the "icp_swap" canister which uses the Exchange Rate Canister to keep the mint rate at at 1XDR:1000LBRY, or about 1.3 cents per LBRY.
+Librarians mint by sending ICP to the canister, and get newly minted tokens to their main wallet.

-Users have two wallets by default: A 'main' and 'spending' wallet.
+Librarians have two wallets by default: A 'main' and 'spending' wallet.
 Use of LibModules pays LBRY to the Librarian that hosts it.
 Using a paid NFT/SBT feature automatically sends that LBRY to that NFT/SBT wallet.
 After sending LBRY to the spending wallet, Alexandria can sign microtransactions on your behalf so payment happens in the background.

 Aftermarket LBRY can be spent again on other services or sold on secondary markets, but the key to retaining it's value is a burn mechanism that produces half of its inital purchase value, and mints the next block of ALEX.